Batoul-Alsayyed/Lets-Study/README.md

 - As a regular student, I can view all students from all around the world to study with.
 - I can rate other students.
-- I can chat with other students where I get notified each time I receive a message.
+- I can chat with other students where I get notified each time I receive a message by email.
-- I can join live zoom meetings with other students.
 - I can view messages sent from other students and send messages to them as well.
 - I get notified each time another student sends me a message.